Big Hat: Location

 Big Hat is the most central of the venues of the 1998 Winter Olympics that were constructed in the city of Nagano, approximately 2 km south of Nagano Station.
 White Ring, the venue for the figure skating and short track speed skating is a further 3.5 km south.
 Nagano Olympic Stadium, where the opening and closing ceremonies were held, is 8 km south of Big Hat.
 M-Wave, where the long-track speed skating events took place, is 5 km to the east.
 Finally, Aqua Wing Arena, which was the ice hockey B arena, is 5.3 km to the north of Big Hat.

 Events

 The ice hockey games from the 1998 Winter Olympics, including the men's and women's finals, were held at this arena.
-The rink still serves as the location of the Nagano Cup, an annual ice hockey tournament held to commemorate the 1998 games, as well as many short track speed skating competitions.
+The rink served as the location of the Nagano Cup in 1996, 2000, 2001, 2004, 2007 and last held in 2010.
+It was an ice hockey tournament held to commemorate the 1998 games, as well as many short track speed skating competitions.
 The Wakasato hall in the complex features a stage and theater seating, and frequently serves as a venue for music recitals and public meetings.